 The Audit Summary is a dashboard showcasing the Audit reports.
 This dashboard features key insights on page performance and a summary of Tags found along with their performance.
 You will also find an updated OP Score here broken out along five categories, which you can see below:

-- Tag Presence - 30 points possible based on the consistency of tags being present across the audit.
+- Tag Presence - 30 points possible based on the consistency of Primary Tags being present across the audit.

-- Tag Performance - 20 points possible, any tag loading over 400ms will deduct from the score.
+- Tag Performance - 20 points possible, any Primary Tag loading over 400ms will deduct from the score.

 - Page Performance - 10 Points possible, with 3 seconds being the benchmark.